Has breastfeeding suddenly become exceptionally painful? Are you beginning to suspect it’s the result of a serious condition?

 Pumping Breast Milk With Mastitis

 In severe cases of mastitis, nursing your baby may be too excruciating.
-How can you express your breast milk without pain?

 Follow these three steps to pump your breast milk while you are dealing with mastitis:

 - Pump up your pump: Use a stronger breast pump.
 Most companies will label their most powerful breast pumps as hospital-grade.
 These breast pumps will help ensure your breast milk is being emptied as fully as possible.
 You can rent a pump from a hospital or buy one online.
-These are usually much more expensive than regular breast pumps, so we recommend only purchasing one if you constantly struggle with mastitis or troubles breastfeeding.
+These are usually much more expensive than regular breast pumps, so we recommend only purchasing one if you constantly struggle with mastitis or have trouble breastfeeding.

 What About A Long-Lasting Lump?

 However, if you have been treated for mastitis and the lump does not go away, visit your doctor for a breast examination.
 This is especially true if all other symptoms subside and there is no pain.
-Breast cancer lumps are generally painless (source).
+Breast cancer lumps are generally painless (5).